troydiaz/troydiaz/README.md

 # About Me
 Hello!
-My name is Troy Diaz and I'm pursuing a B.S. degree in Computer Science with a minor in Mathematics at Oregon State University.
+My name is Troy Diaz and I'm pursuing a B.S. degree in Computer Science at Oregon State University.

 # Languages and Tools